snugel/cas-offinder/README.md

 and save it to any directory you want.

-And just run it for a short help:
+And just try running it for a short help:

     $> ./cas-offinder
         Cas-OFFinder v1.0 (2013-11-03)